Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/博客/Paul Graham 博客/Essays/Crazy New Ideas.md

 seems pretty feeble.
 It's a mere hatchling.
 Received wisdom is a full-grown eagle by comparison.
-So it's easy to launch a devastating attack on a new idea, and anyone who does will seem clever to those who don't understand this asymmetry.<br><br>This phenonemon is exacerbated by the difference between how those working on new ideas and those attacking them are rewarded.
+So it's easy to launch a devastating attack on a new idea, and anyone who does will seem clever to those who don't understand this asymmetry.<br><br>This phenomenon is exacerbated by the difference between how those working on new ideas and those attacking them are rewarded.
 The rewards for working on new ideas are weighted by the value of the outcome.
 So it's worth working on something that only has a 10%